gnaudio/jabra-js-device-properties-sample/README.md

 This project is a browser-based demo showing how to work with Properties and Button Customization in the [Jabra JavaScript SDK](https://developer.jabra.com/sdks-and-tools/javascript).

 ## Features
-- Connect to Jabra devices using WebHID
+- Connect to Jabra devices using WebHID.
+This demo is focused on Jabra Engage 40, 50 and 50 II with latest FW which supports all features natively in the browser with WebHID.
 - Read and set device properties (firmware version, sidetone on/off)
 - Subscribe to headset telemetry events (background noise, speech analytics, audio exposure)
 - Customize the 3-dot button LED color and mode (including custom RGB)